Richard Cory by Edward Arlington Robinson (with added input)

 -Edwin Arlington Robinson

-Yes, today is not Friday; so this is not the Friday Night Poetry Corner…
+Yes, today is not Friday, so this is not the Friday Night Poetry Corner…

 It is just me to be a dreamer for a better tomorrow.

-No discussion of movies with friends and foes alike if they enjoyed the thrill of a vibrant yet competitive conversation.
+—There would be no discussion of movies with friends and foes alike if they enjoyed the thrill of a vibrant yet competitive conversation.

 How they would never taste their favorite food again.

-Well in the case of Richard Cory he had none of those ambitions,
+Well, in the case of Richard Cory, he had none of those ambitions,

 just an empty soul.

-I like the poem but then, I like that sort of dark type stuff.
+1. I like the poem but then, I like that sort of dark type stuff.
 To your point, you never truly know, do you?
 Each of us can, in ourselves, exist in a very extreme and trying place, a place that’s somewhat shielded from the sight of even those close to us.
 Did I say, i really liked the poem?

-Hey I admire your good taste in poetry!!
+1. Hey I admire your good taste in poetry!!

 Also I see your point and agree would we truly know if a person is going through such pain, such agony.
 Even the closet of friends might be able shield that from us.